icopy-site/awesome/docs/awesome/Awesome-Swift-Education.md

-> There is no royal road to Swift. —Euclidd
+> There is no royal road to Swift. —Eucliddd